alex-mous/Tree-Pi/README.md

 Once this is done, download this repository with:
   `git clone https://github.com/alex-mous/Tree-Pi.git`

-Then,move the contents of the folder to the location of the web server and delete the original folder:
+Then, move the contents of the folder to the location of the web server and delete the original folder:
 ```
 sudo mkdir /server/
 sudo chmod 755 /server/